01618830666

 The bunding materials used are designed to be impermeable, preventing the spread of Japanese knotweed rhizomes through the barrier.
 This helps to isolate and contain the plant within the designated area.

-Root barrier membranes: In some cases, specialized root barrier membranes are installed vertically into the ground to create an underground barrier.
-These membranes are resistant to the penetration of Japanese knotweed rhizomes and provide additional containment.
+Root barrier membranes: In some cases, specialised root barrier membranes are installed vertically into the ground to create an underground barrier.
+These membranes resist penetration of Japanese knotweed rhizomes and provide additional containment.

 Monitoring and maintenance: Bunds require regular monitoring and maintenance to ensure their effectiveness.
 Any signs of knotweed growth or breaches in the bunding structure should be promptly addressed to prevent the plant from spreading beyond the containment area.

-Bunding is a commonly used technique for containing Japanese knotweed during construction projects or when it is not feasible to completely eradicate the plant.
-It helps to prevent the further spread of the invasive species, protecting surrounding areas and minimizing the risk of damage caused by Japanese knotweed’s aggressive growth.
+Bunding is a commonly used technique for containing Japanese knotweed during construction projects or when completely eradicating the plant is not feasible.
+It helps prevent the spread of invasive species, protect surrounding areas, and minimise the risk of damage caused by its aggressive growth.

 Solution 2: Herbicides